Elisasha/entry-testing/README.md

 1. Create your own repository on Github or Gitlab
 2. Copy task files there and complete the tasks
 3. Add your contact info in this file below for further communication
-4. Send us the link to the repository
+4. Send back the link to the repository.

 One more thing: be brave and creative :)
 We are waiting for you to join our team!